Malaert64/castlevania-guesswho/README.md

 Deployed on GitHub pages here: https://malaert64.github.io/castlevania-guesswho/

+*Dynamically laying-out and accessibly scaling this many visual elements is a difficult task, so you will probably have to mess around a bit with your browser window size and zoom scale to make things look good.*

 ## Credits
 Some acknowledgement are in order for this project:
 * Hasbro, who own the rights to the actual "Guess Who" board game IP